 - Mobile Outreach Service Plus which provides counselling services for children, families and communities affected by the trauma associated with child abuse and neglect.

-- Summary Report of the evaluation of the Child Health Check Initiative and the Expanding Health Service Delivery Initiative
+Evaluation of the Child Health Check and the Expanding Health Service Delivery Initiatives

 An independent evaluation of these initiatives commenced in June 2009 and the reports of that evaluation are available via the following links:

 Further information about the evaluation is available from Allen+Clarke

 Final reports on data collected—Oral and Hearing health programs

 The final report for the Northern Territory Emergency Response Child Health Check Initiative—Follow-up services for oral and ear health—August 2007 to June 2012 is available from the Australian Institute of Health and Welfare's (AIHW) website